 Gir is a biodiversity hotspot with a rich variety of flora and fauna.
 The park is home to over 2,000 species of plants, including teak, bamboo, and various medicinal herbs.
 Besides lions, Gir also houses leopards, sambar deer, chital, nilgai, wild boars, birds and reptiles.

-Gir National Park has been highly successful in lion conservation over the years which has led to a steady increase in their population.
+Gir National Park has been highly successful in wildlife conservation over the years, especially with Asiatic lions, which has led to a steady increase in their population.

-Over the years, the estimated population of Lions in the region has witnessed a continuous rise, from 411 individuals in 2010 to 523 individuals in 2015 and 674 individual Lions in 2020.
+Over the years, the estimated population of Lions in the region has witnessed a continuous rise, from 411 individuals in 2010 to 523 individuals in 2015 and 674 individuals in 2020.
+These lions are distributed across nine districts, spanning nearly 30,000 sq km of Gujarat.

-It was in August 2020, when Indian Prime Minister Narendra Modi in his Independence Day Speech for the first time announced Project Lion.
-Prime Minister Modi who comes from Gujarat has shared the government’s commitment to work for the long-term conservation of Asiatic lions in the country.
+In August 2020, Indian Prime Minister Narendra Modi announced Project Lion for the first time in his Independence Day Speech.
+Prime Minister Modi, who hails from Gujarat, has shared the government’s commitment to work for the long-term conservation of Asiatic lions in the country.

 In 2023, a lion was relocated to Barda Wildlife Sanctuary, near Porbandar, about 100 km away from their present home at Gir National Park.
 However, experts believe the rising Lion population in India calls for an urgent development of more habitats.